Antharie/hello-world/README.md

 # hello-world
 testing

-uhhh i'm new to programming and i know some python and i'm learning JavaScript :)
+uhhh i'm new to programming and i know some python and i'm to learn some new stuff.